 - The nucleus emits a positron and a neutrino - "beta plus decay" (β +).

 In electronic decay, an antineutrino arises, in the decay of positrons - neutrino.
 This is due to the fundamental law of conservation of the charge of leptons.

 In addition to the β - and β + decays, beta decays also include electron capture, in which the nucleus of the atom captures an electron from its electron shell and emits an electron neutrino.
 Neutrinos (antineutrinos), unlike electrons and positrons, interact extremely weakly with matter and eliminate some of the available decomposition energy.

 Uses of beta particles

-Beta particles are also used in quality control to test the thickness of an element, such as paper, that arrives through a roller system.
-Part of the beta radiation is absorbed as it passes through the product.
+Beta particles are also used in quality control to test the thickness of an element, such as paper, that comes through a roller system.
+Some of the beta radiation is absorbed as it passes through the product.
 If the product is too thick or thin, a correspondingly different amount of radiation will be absorbed.
 A computer program that monitors the quality of the manufactured paper will move the rollers to change the thickness of the final product.

 A lighting device called betalight contains tritium and a phosphorus.
 When the tritium disintegrates, it emits beta particles; these hit the match, causing the match to emit photons, like the cathode ray tube of a television.
 The lighting does not require external energy and will continue as long as the tritium exists (and the matches do not change chemically); The amount of light produced will decrease to half of its original value in 12.32 years, the half-life of the tritium.

 - Radioactivity and alpha, beta, gamma and Xrays (en)

 - Rays and Particles University of Virginia Lecture Notes (en)

 - Basic Nuclear Science Information at the Lawrence Berkeley National Laboratory (en)